 Jan 04, 2022: Minor updates to text for clarity and accuracy.

 Dec 10, 2021: Renamed the GoPro HERO9 Black to 'Best Value GoPro'.

 Nov 08, 2021: Substantial article restructuring.
 Replaced GoPro HERO9 Black with GoPro HERO10 Black as 'Best GoPro'.
 Replaced GoPro HERO7 Black with GoPro HERO8 Black as 'Best Budget GoPro' due to current availability.
 Recategorized GoPro HERO9 Black as the 'Best GoPro For Vlogging'.

 GoPro originated the action camera, and the brand reliably delivers features like impressive video stabilization and fantastic build quality.
-While the video quality still leaves something to be desired, especially in low light, you can't go wrong with a GoPro if you're looking for a high-quality action camera.
+While there's still room for improvement in video quality, especially in low light, you really can't go wrong with a GoPro if you're looking for a high-quality action camera.